RocShow/MultiselectV2-widget/README.md

 @author: Ma Xiupeng(RocShow)

 I forked this repository from jquery-ui-multiselect-widget(http://www.erichynds.com/jquery/jquery-ui-multiselect-widget/).
-Then I renamed it as MultiselectV2, because we still need to use the original widget in our projects.
+Then I add version tag 'V2' after it as MultiselectV2, because we still need to use the original widget in our projects.

 What did I Change
 --------------------------------------------